Paladino-Langworthy race dominates Primary Day conversation

 Support Local Journalism

-The race between Paladino and Langworthy, one of the highest-profile congressional races in New York State, has dominated the discussion so far in an unusual August primary election for congressional and House positions necessary due to redistricting delays.
+One of those turned away was Laura Bald, a retired drug development scientist who returned to Western New York from California after 39 years.
+Bald contrasted state voting races in California – where she said she was mailed an informational and instructional packet about a month before elections – with New York, where she said she received nothing in the mail.

+"The communication, the messaging wasn't great at all," Bald said.
+"I think that's why a lot of people don't come out to vote."

 Voting runs until 9 p.m. at polling locations in Erie County and in the Southern Tier.
 Other major races include Claudia Tenney v.
-Mario Fratto in the 24th Congressional District and a special election between Max Della Pia and Joe Sempolinski for a four-month term to fill Rep. Tom Reed's seat in the previous 23rd Congressional District.
+Mario Fratto in the 24th Congressional District and Sen. Sean Ryan v.
+Benjamin Carlisle in a Democratic primary for the House in the 61st District.

 Voter guide: 2022 Congressional and State Senate Primary Day